 Fax: (510) 748-9797

-FST regularly assesses its academic programs to ensure they continue to provide the desired depth and breadth of theological education as defined in this catalog, and that they conform to the standards of the WASC and ATS accrediting agencies.
+FST regularly assesses its academic programs to ensure they continue to provide the desired depth and breadth of theological education as defined in our catalog, and that they conform to the standards of the WASC and ATS accrediting agencies.

 The Franciscan School of Theology is committed to providing the highest quality education to candidates for professional ministry in the Roman Catholic Church, for those pursuing careers in theological education, and to those seeking opportunities for enhancing their knowledge of Christian faith and the practice of ministry.

 FST measures its effectiveness in a variety of ways: Individual courses are assessed in relation to established learning outcomes, and a consolidated outcomes program measures the effectiveness of degree program learning goals, which reflect our institutional learning goals.
 FST uses the ATS Entering and Graduating Questionnaires to track student satisfaction with their educational experience, and to collect information about their plans for employment after they graduate.

 |Program||Entering||Graduating||In Progress||Withdrawn||Retention Rate|